 The below teriyaki spam musubi ingredients are required.
 Please scroll down to the below Recipe card for exact measurements

 - Short-grain rice: aka Sushi rice or Calrose rice is recommended for this dish.
+Avoid using long grain rice or medium rice grain as it's not sticky enough.
+Do not use glutinous rice either.

 - Spam: We're using reduced sodium spam but feel free to use regular spam.
-It's a popular ingredient in Hawaiian food.

 - Sugar: white sugar or brown sugar will work